XBraid/xbraid/docs/Examples.md

       double mygradient = app->gradient;
       MPI_Allreduce(&mygradient, &(app->gradient), 1, MPI_DOUBLE, MPI_SUM, MPI_COMM_WORLD);

-Lastly, the XBraid_Adjoint run is verified using Finite Differences.
-See the source code ``examples/ex-01-optimization.c`` for details.
+Lastly, the gradient computed with XBraid_Adjoint is verified using Finite Differences.
+See the source code ``examples/ex-01-adjoint.c`` for details.

 # Optimization with the Simplest Example {#exampleoneoptimization}